Skip to content

 │ │ │<─────────────────────────│

 The substrate is LISTEN/NOTIFY + transactional outbox per ADR-044.
-Per-context listener processes hold direct-Postgres connections; the producer’s core.outbox write commits inside its business transaction (transactional-outbox guarantee); the relay delivers asynchronously to consumers; consumers dedup via core.event_handled (per ADR-044 D10) and classify failures via RetryPolicy (per ADR-044 D7 + the RetryPolicy.classify / RetryPolicy.delay_for methods on the kernel value type per ADR-068).
+The context-agnostic outbox listener (spectral.core.events.infrastructure) holds a direct-Postgres connection and dispatches to per-context handlers; the producer’s core.outbox write commits inside its business transaction (transactional-outbox guarantee); the relay delivers asynchronously to consumers; consumers dedup via core.event_handled (per ADR-044 D10) and classify failures via RetryPolicy (per ADR-044 D7 + the RetryPolicy.classify / RetryPolicy.delay_for methods on the kernel value type per ADR-068).
 Substrate-swap forward triggers (NATS JetStream / Redis Streams / Kafka) per ADR-044 D15 are documented for future scale.

 spectral.core.events.protocols